STAFF SERGEANT CLAYTON EDWARD BROCH, U.S. ARMY AIR FORCE

 From The Westport Town Crier newspaper on June 25, 1943; contributed by James L., Reference Librarian, The Westport Library

 The body of Copilot 2nd Lt Cebert Walter was found washed ashore on Kastager beach near Nalskov on the island of Lolland and was laid to rest in Svinø cemetery on July 26, 1943.
-On May 8, 1948 his body was disinterred and evacuated to the U.S. Military Cemetery, Neuville-en-Condron in Belgium.
-Today he rests in Netherlands American Cemetery, Margraten, Holland.
+On May 8, 1948, his body was disinterred and evacuated to the U.S. Military Cemetery, Neuville-en-Condron, in Belgium.
+Today, he rests in the Netherlands American Cemetery, Margraten, Holland.

 From The Norwalk Hour June 23, 1943